spacetelescope/jwst/docs/jwst/extract_2d/arguments.rst

 ``--slit_names`` (list of strings or integers, default=None) Names of specific slits to extract.
-  If None (default), all known slits for the instrument mode to be extracted.
+  If None (default), all known slits for the instrument mode will be extracted.

 ``--source_ids`` (list of strings or integers, default=None) Source IDs of specific slits to extract.
-  If None (default), all known slits for the instrument to be extracted.
+  If None (default), all known slits for the instrument will be extracted.
   For WFSS data, the selected source IDs correspond to the ``label`` column of the source catalog.
   ``slit_names`` and ``source_ids`` can be used at the same time, and duplicates will be filtered out.
   If either argument is specified, but no valid slits are identified, an error will be